samthedev32/miui-debloat/README.md

 #include <std_disclaimer.h>

 /*
-* Your warranty is now void.
+* Your warranty may or may not be void.
 *
-* We are not responsible for bricked devices, dead SD cards,
+* I am not responsible for bricked devices, dead SD cards,
-* thermonuclear war or you getting fired because the alarm app failed.
+* thermonuclear war or you getting fired because the alarm app is gone.
 Please
-* do some research if you have any concerns about features included in this ROM
+* back up your device and/or get a backup one before debloating it!
-* before flashing it!
-YOU are choosing to make these modifications and if
+* YOU are choosing to debloat and POSSIBLY BRICK your device and if
-* you point the finger at us for messing up your device, we will laugh at you.
-Hard & a lot.
+* you point your finger at me for messing up your device, I will laugh at you.
+*
+* If you DO MANAGE to brick your device (which may happen, idk), then you can reflash it using the (probably unofficial)
+* MiFlash tool, but you will have to research it yourself, as i am not going to document it just yet.
 *
 */
 ```